 Quickstart: Create and deploy Azure Functions resources using Bicep

-In this article, you use Azure Functions with Bicep to create a function app and related resources in Azure.
-The function app provides an execution context for your function code executions.
+In this article, you use Bicep to create a function app in a Flex Consumption plan in Azure, along with its required Azure resources.
+The function app provides a serverless execution context for your function code executions.
+The app uses Microsoft Entra ID with managed identities to connect to other Azure resources.

 Completing this quickstart incurs a small cost of a few USD cents or less in your Azure account.